ApolinarO/Regex-Parser/README.md

 ## About

+This program takes in DFA's, NFA's, and even Regular Expressions and creates an executable machine out of it.

 This program was developed using C# with the mono compiler.

-This program takes in arguments from the command line.
-The first argument is the file with the DFA in it.
-The next optional arguments would be what strings to run the DFA's with.
+## Possible Commands

+	./program ${ARG1} ${ARG2}...${ARGN}

+* **ARG1**: "regex", "NFA", or "DFA", depending on which machine you want to emulate
+* **ARG2...ARGN**: input strings to test the regular expression with
+	* Note that if the "NFA" or "DFA" option was selected, then **ARG2** is dedicated to the file containing the DFA definition with alphabet speecification
+	* See files under /demos for examples of NFA and DFA definition syntax

 ## Notes
 * Note that when running the regex parser, the alphabet is implicitly defined through the unique characters found in the regex pattern.